linode/docs/docs/guides/game-servers/minecraft-with-bungee-cord/index.md

 ### Configuring the Firewall on the BungeeCord Node

-If you're using iptables or ufw to act as a firewall, you'll need to make a rule on the Linode running BungeeCord, to permit TCP on port 25565 run:
+If you're using iptables or ufw to act as a firewall, you'll need to make a rule on the Linode running BungeeCord.
+To permit TCP on port 25565 run:

     sudo iptables -A INPUT -p tcp --dport 25565 -j ACCEPT